 Queen Emma converted the garden room into a ballroom, the skylight in the hall was given beautiful stained glass windows and paintings were placed above the doors in various chambers.
 Her Majesty even had – very modern for the end of the 19th century – hot running water in her bathroom.

 Queen Emma used the palace as a winter palace; in the summer she stayed at Soestdijk.
 The building was mostly a working palace for princesses Wilhelmina, Juliana and Beatrix.
 Queen Juliana was the first queen to start her ride in the golden coach from the palace at the opening of the States General on Prince’s Day.
 Famous is the traditional hand waving of the royal family on the small golden balcony at the front of the building.
 This balcony may, however, no longer be used.

 Queen Beatrix and Prince Claus worked here until the Palace at Noordeinde was made suitable as a working palace.
-In 1990, the family sold the building to the Local Authority of The Hague on condition that it would only be used for cultural activities.
+In 1990, the royal family sold the building to the Local Authority of The Hague on condition that it would only be used for cultural activities.

 The Local Authority of The Hague Museum held exhibitions with great success of the works of Rodin, Frida Kahlo and Venetian glass.
 The permanent M.C.
 Escher retrospective exhibition has been here since November 2002.